ChentaoMa/homework_1/README.md

 2. From the `Bug 2` I got the result list 2,1 .
 Then the existence of this problem has become inevitable.
 Just refresh the web page again and got the 2,1,2.
 Then DELETE by ID 2 .
 Got 2,2

 3. Because the ID is obtained by looking up the position of the question in the list.
-So there's a theoretical possibility of duplication.
-But according to common sense, this situation does not make sense.
+So there's a theoretical possibility of duplication.Just use the DELETE method to adjust the position of the question in the list.
+Questions that populate the original location will then have the same ID.
 One possible solution is to construct a counter.
 And ID is equal to the current value of the counter.

 4.